Day 18 – Jul 6: Kasane – Savuti, Chobe National Park

 And then, all of a sudden, there he was, sitting exactly as on this first photo, less than 10 meters away in an opening in what was generally very thick bush.
 Really as if he was waiting to be found, as final trophy for patience, and another birthday present for Stan.

-He was on to something… All of a sudden he stood up, walked to a tree 5 meters away and started to frantically dig with his claws, pulling away park and ripping open the tree.
+He was on to something… All of a sudden he stood up, walked to a tree 5 meters away and started to frantically dig with his claws, pulling away bark and ripping open the tree.
 Suddenly he dug in…

 A sudden squeak and he got something…!
 He disappeared into the bush.
 What was it..?
 We turned the car and waited; a minute later he crossed the road right in front of us, prey in his mouth.
 I’m still not sure what it was exactly, but I believe a mongoose or squirrel that was hiding in the tree.